Electricity and Cars

 About 2600 Tesla Roadsters were sold, but this was a high-priced ($110,000), high performance EV.
 It had a three-phase 215 kW induction motor driving through a single-speed 8.27:1 gearbox, and a 53 kWh lithium-ion battery pack weighing 450 kg.
 The vehicle mass is 1235 kg, the actual motor contributing only 52 kg of this, and giving 400 Nm torque up to 6000 rpm.
 The plug to wheel efficiency is quoted at 174 Wh/km, the battery to wheel efficiency at 88%.

 The Tesla S is much heavier (1735 kg) but half the price ($59,900, $69,900, $79,900 depending on battery).
 It has three-phase AC induction motors, a variable-frequency drive inverter and a single-speed rear transaxle gearbox with fixed 9.7 reduction ratio.
 It has two main lithium-ion battery pack options of 70 or 85 kWh, giving 380 or 430 km range, under floor and with liquid cooling.
 They have 193 kW motors driving front and rear, and the S85D model has a 375 kW motor on the rear axle, giving better performance.
 Cheaper 2WD models are available.
 Charging is from domestic power (110 or 240 volt) at 10 amps, a 40-amp charge, or 45-minute quick charge option from three-phase 480-volt/100 amp supply.
 A Universal Mobile Connector is the basic equipment for household or J1772 public charging stations, giving 10 kW charge (20 kW twin charge is optional).
 A 50% charge in 30 minutes can be achieved.
 Vehicle mass is 2.08 tonnes, 30% of which is batteries.
 Battery and drive unit warranty is 8 years/unlimited km.
 In 2013 a 40 kWh battery option was discontinued.
-Tesla is producing 20,000 model S per year, and developing the model X, an SUV variant with an additional motor driving the front wheels.
-This is due late 2015.
-The target was 40,000 vehicles per year by end of 2014.
+Tesla is producing 20,000 model S per year, and is now marketing the model X, an SUV variant with an additional motor driving the front wheels.
+The target was 50,000 vehicles per year by end of 2015.

 Tesla is reported to have paid back its US government loan in mid-2013 nine years ahead of schedule, and investors pushed the share price up to value the company at one-quarter of GM's value.
 Revenue in 2013 was over $2 billion.
 It is developing dealerships worldwide.